 After the short detour, he returned to basketball and captured three more consecutive NBA titles.
 In all honesty, in the late 90s, if Michael Jordan said he ate nothing but dirt-filled burritos, most of the world — myself included — would have started the diet that same day.
 Athletes and average dudes wanted to wear his shoes, rappers wanted to be him and women wanted to be on him.
 The term “swag” may not have been popular back then but as Jay-Z said it so eloquently on The Black Album in 2003, “Check out my swag yo, I walk like a ballplayer,” the entire world at the time was trying to have swag like Mike.

-As MJ turns 55, we decided that words weren’t really enough to explain his importance (that will come in a book down the road 🤞).
+As our memories are reinvigorated by the release of The Last Dance, we decided that words weren’t really enough to explain his importance (that will come in a book down the road 🤞).
 He’s the reason sneaker sites exist and the reason most of us even care about “sneaker history” at all.
-So rather than ramble more than I already have, take a look at 55 of our favorite photos of Michael Jordan wearing the sneakers he made famous.
-Happy birthday, Mr. Jordan.
+So rather than ramble more than I already have, take a look at some of our favorite photos of Michael Jordan wearing the sneakers he made famous.
+Thank you, Mr. Jordan.

 Enjoy these iconic Michael Jordan photos…

 MJ wearing the Converse Fast Break Mid on the USA Basketball Team in 1984.

 The famous “Free Throw Line” dunk back in 1988.

 “The Shot” over Craig Ehlo to beat the Cleveland Cavaliers in 1989.

 Large fries for small fries.
 See what they did there?
 McDonald’s one of Michael Jordan’s many endorsement deals.
 In case you didn’t know the name Michael Jordan, they clear it up for you.
 He’s a basketball superstar.